 Please email firstname.lastname@example.org with any questions you may have about the programme.
 We will get in touch with you within the briefest delay.

 The 2019 Technology Fast 50 Awards Ceremony will take place on Thursday 14 November 2019 at the Deloitte Gateway office.

 How can I register for the Awards Ceremony?

 The Awards Ceremony is an invitation-only event.
 Nominated Fast 50 and Rising Star companies are entitled to bring up to four people free of charge.
 Non-nominated companies can bring up to two people free of charge.
 The cost for additional guests is 150 euros per person.
 All the registration details will be included in the invitation.

 Who will be attending the event?

-The Fast 50 and Rising Star nominees, alumni and non-nominated companies will be at the Awards Ceremony, as well as the Rising Star jury, incubators, private equity firms, corporates and representatives from the investor and start-up communities.
+The Fast 50 and Rising Star nominees, alumni and non-nominated companies will be at the Awards Ceremony, as well as the Rising Star jury, incubators, the corporate community, private equity firms, corporates and representatives from the investor and start-up communities.